New Renewable Energy Projects

 A vision for 2030 and 2045

-The recent international summit on climate change made clear that the actions we take this decade will determine whether humanity can slow or stop the warming of the planet.
+The 2021 international summit on climate change made clear that the actions we take this decade will determine whether humanity can slow or stop the warming of the planet.

-- Hawaiian Electric is committed to reducing carbon emissions in 2030 by as much as 70 percent below 2005 levels.
+- Hawaiian Electric is committed to reducing carbon emissions in 2030 by 70 percent below 2005 levels.

 - By 2045, our carbon emissions will be net zero, meaning whatever small amount of emissions we produce will be captured or offset.

 - Reducing carbon emissions by more than two-thirds over this decade will be a stretch.
 We know it’s achievable, and if everyone pitches in, we’ll create a cost-effective, sustainable and resilient energy system for future generations.